flatironinstitute/sciware/17_FICluster/main.md

 ## Local Scratch

 - Each node as a `/tmp` (or `/scratch`) disk of ~ 1 TB
-- For extremely fast access to smaller data, you can use the memory on each node under `/dev/shm/`
+- For extremely fast access to smaller data, you can use the memory on each node under `/dev/shm` (shared memory)
 - Both of these directories are cleaned up after _each_ job
   - Make sure you copy any important data/results over to `ceph` or your `home`